-Wet rot is a term used to describe multiple species of fungus which grow on porous substances like wood when there is a moisture level of at least 50%.
-Wet rot gained its name because it requires a significantly higher moisture level than the other primary cause of timber damage in homes, dry rot.
+Wet rot is a term used to describe multiple species of fungus which grow on porous substances like wood when there is a moisture level of at least 28%.
+Wet rot gained its name because, for some species, it requires a significantly higher moisture level than the other primary cause of timber damage in homes, dry rot.

 Other less obvious signs of wet rot include:

 Wet rot treatment has always been a step-by-step process.
 With almost all fungus-related timber issues, the first stage of the wood rot treatment process is stopping the wood from getting wet.
-If water is entering the property and the wood, whether it is through condensation, broken guttering, or something else, it's essential to locate this ingressing water and stop it from continuing.
+If water is entering the property and the wood, be it through plumbing leaks, broken guttering or something else, it's essential to locate the ingressing water and stop it from continuing.

 Afterwards, the wood must be left to dry out before we can look at just how bad the wet rot problem has become.
 Any severely weakened portions of wood will need to be replaced to ensure structural stability, which is why evaluating whether your timber needs to be replaced is a big part of our wet rot treatment service.